Dora the Explorer video games: Dora's Cooking Club

-Dora's Cooking Club was published by 2K Play and released for the Nintendo DS on October 26, 2010, in North America.
-The game primarily focuses on improving and expanding on a preschoolers math skills in the form of cooking recipes.
+Dora's Cooking Club was published by 2K and released for the Nintendo DS on October 26, 2010, in North America.
+The game primarily focuses on improving and expanding on early math skills in the form of cooking recipes.
 Players in this game can choose to play Adventure Mode where you progress through events where you will be cooking new things and obtaining new mini-games.
 Game actions include using the stylus on the touch screen to do things like chopping ingredients, moving ingredients, stirring and mixing, and topping pizzas.
 The game also features some pattern recognition, mainly with ingredients, putting ingredients in the correct places, etc. There is a Replay a Game feature where players can replay a mini-game that they have previously unlocked.
 All mini-games progressively get harder, encouraging the player to widen their understanding of math skills.
 Finally, the game features a Progress Report, allowing the player's parents to view how their child is progressing and learning within the game.